 Your motorhome is equipped with a manually operated waterline winterization system for your convenience in winterizing fresh waterlines.
 This action is necessary for storage in cold climates.
-The winterization process blows out left over water in the pipes, and adds antifreeze to prevent pipes from freezing and bursting, possibly causing extensive damage.
-Blowout procedure is optional, while the anti-freeze procedure is mandatory.
+The winterization process adds antifreeze to prevent pipes from freezing and bursting, possibly causing extensive damage.
 Certain areas of your water system require additional attention and may be required.
 Be sure all water is drained from the system.